shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 4. While baking, mix the ingredients for the frosting in a small bowl and set aside at room temperature.
 5. Remove the bars from the oven and let stand for 15-20 minutes.
 6. When the bar has cooled, drizzle with frosting and sprinkle with powdered sugar to serve.

+#### ABOUT THE MEAL

+Let it be known, I am not a fan of pumpkin!!
+Usually, I turn the other way when presented with anything of the pumpkin variety.
+However, a few Christmases ago our sweet neighbor delivered a similar sweet treat and I gave it a try.
+She drew me in with that cream cheese frosting.
+Here is one pumpkin dessert that even pumpkin-haters like myself may enjoy.